DylanMeeus/springboot_jwt_blog/_posts/2016-04-13-authentication-in-golang.markdown

 ---

 **TL;DR** Go is an excellent choice for building fast and scalable API's.
-The `net/http` package provides most of what you need, but augmented with the Gorilla Toolkit, you'll have an API up and running in no time.
+The `net/http` package provides most of what you need, but augmented with the [Gorilla Toolkit](http://www.gorillatoolkit.org/), you'll have an API up and running in no time.
 Learn how to build and secure a Go API with JSON Web Tokens and consume it via a modern UI built with React.

 ---

 Golang or simply Go is a programming language developed by Google for building modern software.
 Go is a language designed to get stuff done efficiently and fast.
 The key benefits of Golang include:

-* Strongly typed and garbage collected.
+* Strongly typed and garbage collected
-* Blazing fast compile times.
+* Blazing fast compile times
-* Concurrency built in.
+* Concurrency built in
-* Extensive standard library.
+* Extensive standard library

 Go makes every attempt to reduce both the amount of typing needed and complexity of its syntax.
 Variables can be declared and initialized easily with `:=` syntax, semicolons are unnecessary and there is no complex type hierarchy.
 Go is a highly opinionated language.
 The end result is clean, easy to understand and read as well as reason about code.